 For the hair dye to penetrate and permanently set in your hair fiber, your hair must be free of chlorine and also dry.
 When I say clean I mean free of any other hair product, so don’t go applying any wax, hair spray, or any other product.

 Just like how chlorine forms a barrier around your hair, other hair products can prevent the peroxide from opening up your hair cuticles as well, and then we have the same problem all over again.

-Aside from ruining your hair dye, chlorine can also damage your hair.
+Aside from ruining your hair dye, chlorine can also damage your hair and swimsuit.
 Chlorine is, as mentioned, an aggressive chemical.
 It can react with the chemicals in your dye and result in further weakening of your hair, which may already be weakened by constant exposure to chlorine in the first place.
 This can result in patches of your hair falling out.
 I think this is what you should really be worried about.